Douglas is a young writer from Europe, who has found an outlet on Hubpages to practice with the topics he loves and the genres he likes.

 She raised a brow herself before anyone else could.

 Monsieur’s eyes grew wide.
 He looked at the chevalier, whose eyes grew wide as well.
 Then madame, seeing them grow their eyes wide, did the same.
-Then they all looked at Madeline, whose eyes were wide as well.
+Then they all looked at Madeline, whose eyes were wide as always.

 ‘Why are you all looking like that?’ she asked.